Electronics Engineering Technician

 Signing Out Equipment or Kits

-You will often need to visit the Tool Room for signing out equipment manuals, course-related lab equipment and for purchasing replacement parts for your parts kit.
+You may need to visit the Tool Room to sign out equipment manuals, course-related lab equipment and to purchase replacement parts for your parts kit.
+Facility access restrictions, protocols and rules must be followed by all students.
 Fuses for your digital multi-meters may be purchased from here.
 We reserve the right to limit quantities.
-Present policy dictates that only third-year electronics students are able to sign out parts for third-year project use.
+The present policy dictates that only third-year electronics students are able to sign out parts for third-year project use.

 The Tool Room does not sign out basic hand tools/parts/soldering irons etc - you are expected to have them in your kit.